 The Reverend Patrice L. Fowler-Searcy is the Associate Pastor for Mission Ministries at the East Liberty Presbyterian Church.
 Patrice served 19+ years as the Director of Mission Ministries at East Liberty Presbyterian Church, and is the liaison to the East Liberty community.
 She currently serves as the Board President of the East Liberty Development, Inc. and Vice-President of the Board of Pittsburgh Theological Seminary.
 Patrice is also a member of the Pittsburgh Clergy Consortium and the newly formed Pittsburgh Unites.
 She has previously served on the Board of Directors of the East End Growth Fund, the Board of Directors of the Western Pennsylvania Support Association of Oikocredit and Oikocredit USA, and as a charter board member of the Community Theater Project Corporation, Inc. (Kelly-Strayhorn Theater).

 Patrice was honored in 1999 by being accepted as one of 50 individuals from across the country to participate in the second annual Harvard Divinity School Summer Leadership Institute for Church-based Community and Economic Development; chosen as a result of her committed work in the East Liberty community.
+She has served on the ELDI board since 1998.

 Mr. Peterson has served on the board since 2010.
 He is currently an independent community development consultant and has worked in community development and community planning for over 30 years.
 He also serves as a program reader for the Community Development Financial Institution Fund.